vpandichi/worldtour_proiect/README.md

                           - improve registration page - x
                           - add user management to the admin page -x

-TO DO FOR TOMORROW 29/07: - fix password encryption and login bug
+TO DO FOR TOMORROW 29/07: - fix password encryption and login bug - ok

+TO DO FOR TOMORROW 30/07: - improve the login system
+                          - fix admin page bug .. again..
+                          - create a separate user area